 Filter

-The following filters are some excellent choices for Discus Fish tanks:
+The following filters work well for Discus Fish tanks:

 Lighting

-The following lights are some excellent choices for a Discus Fish tank:
+The following lights are excellent choices for a Discus Fish tank with plants:

 Placement